Less than a half of our users are using v8 & benefiting from heaps of major new features and fixes. Consider upgrading!

 flutter_map wants to help keep map data available for everyone.
 One of the largest sources of this data is OpenStreetMap.
 OpenStreetMap data powers the majority of non-proprietary maps - from actual map tiles/images to navigation data - in existence today.
 The data itself is free for everyone under the ODbL.

 The OpenStreetMap Foundation run OpenStreetMap as a not-for-profit.
 They also provide a public tile server at https://tile.openstreetmap.org, which is run on donations and volunteering time.
-This server is used throughout this documentation for code examples, and in our demo app.
+This server is used throughout this documentation for code examples, and in our demo app, and is available at the following template URL:

 flutter_map can be setup to conform to these requirements - but it may not conform by default.